9 Easy Ways to Relieve Back Pain at Work

-Back pain is the second most common cause of missing work (only after the common cold) and contributes to about 93 million lost workdays and $5 billion in health care costs every year!
-An astounding eight out of ten people will have back pain at some point in their lives and one in four Americans currently experience back pain.
-Back pain that lasts more than three months is considered chronic, a type of pain Harvard, Stanford and McGill neuroscientists, who study brain function, say impairs more than your physical body.
+Back pain is the second most common cause of missing work, only after the common cold, and contributes to about 93 million lost workdays and $5 billion in health care costs every year.
+An astounding eight out of ten people will have back pain at some point in their lives, and one in four Americans currently experiences back pain.
+Back pain that lasts more than three months is considered chronic, a type of pain which neuroscientists say impairs more than your physical body.

-Chronic pain actually alters brain function, impairing attention, short-term memory, judgement and social skills!
-Additionally, Harvard Medical Center reports that chronic pain contributes to mood disorders, including depression and anxiety, sleeping difficulties and coping skills, damaging relationships with friends, family and significant others.
+Chronic pain actually alters brain function, impairing attention, short-term memory, judgement, and social skills.
+Additionally, Harvard Medical Center reports that chronic pain contributes to mood disorders, including depression and anxiety, sleeping difficulties and coping skills, which can damage relationships with friends, family, and significant others.

 - Slouching forward in your chair